Mr. Hornberger invites you to read his "Mediation for the General Practitioner" article published in The General Practitioner.

 His presentations include How Judges Treat Mediated Settlement Agreements, Conflict Resolution Services (2012); Mediation Ethics, Community Mediation Services (2010); Arbitration and Mediation Law Developments, GTLA Bar Association (2010, 2009, and 2008); ADR: Resolving Disputes Without Litigation, Northwestern Michigan College and Traverse City Area Chamber of Commerce (2007); ADR Trends and Tips, GTLA Bar Association (2007); Mediating Employment, Malpractice, and Personal Injury Cases, GTLA Bar Association (2005); and Settlement Agreements, ICLE Annual Labor and Employment Law Institute (2005).

-He has served as a facilitative mediator in abuse of process, administrative, age discrimination, assault and battery, bailment, business dissolution, buy-sell agreement, collection, compensation, condominium, conservatorship, construction, contract, conversion, defamation, disability, dog-bite, domestic relations, due process, entertainment, equal pay, False Claims Act, family law, fiduciary duty, foreclosure, fraud, insurance, invasion of privacy, land contract, landlord-tenant, landscaping, legal malpractice, logging, mechanic's lien, medical malpractice, Michigan Consumer Protection Act, mold, national origin discrimination, no-fault, nuisance, over-payment, parenting time, partition, personal injury, personnel, pregnancy discrimination, probate, property division, quiet title, receivership, religious discrimination, restitution, retaliation, sex discrimination, sexual harassment, shareholder rights, sovereign immunity, spousal support, time-share, tortious interference, trade secret, transportation, trespass, tribal, Truth in Lending Act, unfair labor practice, veterinary, whistle blower, and zoning cases.
+He has served as a facilitative mediator in abuse of process, administrative, age discrimination, assault and battery, bailment, business dissolution, buy-sell agreement, collection, compensation, condominium, conservatorship, construction, contract, conversion, defamation, disability, dog-bite, domestic relations, due process, easement, entertainment, equal pay, False Claims Act, family law, fiduciary duty, foreclosure, fraud, insurance, invasion of privacy, land contract, landlord-tenant, landscaping, legal malpractice, logging, mechanic's lien, medical malpractice, Michigan Consumer Protection Act, mold, national origin discrimination, no-fault, nuisance, over-payment, parenting time, partition, personal injury, personnel, pregnancy discrimination, probate, property division, quiet title, receivership, religious discrimination, restitution, retaliation, sex discrimination, sexual harassment, shareholder rights, sovereign immunity, spousal support, time-share, tortious interference, trade secret, transportation, trespass, tribal, Truth in Lending Act, unfair labor practice, veterinary, whistle blower, and zoning cases.

 He has completed ICLE Family Law Certificate Program cosponsored by Family Law Section of the State Bar of Michigan.